LeoCR/react-basics/README.md

 # react-from-zero
-Learning react simple step by step with the default documentation
+Learning reactjs with the simple examples step by step with the default documentation.

+See the [Reactjs Oficial Web Site](https://reactjs.org/docs/introducing-jsx.html) for full specifications